EnDeRTiGeR/BeatFetcher/README.md

 # BeatFetcher

-A modern Android application that allows users to download and convert YouTube videos to M4A format.
+A modern Android application that allows users to download and convert Music videos to M4A format (currently supporting youtube).
 Built with Jetpack Compose, MVVM architecture, and modern Android development practices.

 ## Features